trilitech/tezos-developer-docs/docs/tutorials/build-an-nft-marketplace.md

 1. Optional: If you haven't worked with Tezos NFTs before, consider doing the tutorial [Create an NFT](./create-an-nft) first.

+1. Set up an account with Pinata if you don't have one already and get an API key and API secret.
+For instructions, see the [Configure IPFS storage](./create-an-nft/nft-taquito#configure-ipfs-storage) section of the tutorial [Create a contract and web app that mints NFTs](./create-an-nft/nft-taquito).

 1. Make sure that you have installed these tools:

    - [npm](https://nodejs.org/en/download/): NPM is required to install the web application's dependencies